Microsoft — full event log

 2021· 1 event

-Microsoft set a goal to be water positive by 2030, replenishing more water than consumed across global operations, focusing on 41 water-stressed watersheds, plus 1.5M people WASH access target.
+Microsoft set a goal to be water positive by 2030, with targets to replenish more water than consumed (focus on 41 water-stressed watersheds), reduce water intensity by 40% at datacenters, and provide 1.5M people with WASH access.
+In FY23 contracted >25.4M cubic meters lifetime water replenishment benefits.

 sustainability_report p.157